Asymptotic properties of short-range interaction functionals: Verification of short-range interaction properties

 Persson and Strang introduce \cite[Fig. 3.1]{Persson2004a} a discrete update of $ \omega_N $ of the form

 where the superscript $ l $ denotes the number of the iteration, and the addition is performed in the vector space $ \mathbb (R^d)^N $.
-The force $ F $ is given by the Hooke's law, which only allows repulsive forces.
-It can be viewed as a gradient of the energy
+The force $ F $ is given by a modified Hooke's law, which is limited to only being repulsive; more precisely, it is the sum of forces directed along the edges of the Delaunay graph, with magnitudes given by